f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 Resetting the system via CLI
 ----------------------------

-To reset the F5OS confd database to default use the CLI command **system database reset-to-default**.
+To reset the F5OS configuration database to default use the CLI command **system database reset-to-default**.
 This will wipe out all tenant configurations, networking, as well as all the system parameters except for out-of-band networking and licensing.

 .. code-block:: bash